- Introduction

 1. Books

-This book explains Web3 applications like smart contracts, DAOs, tokens as atomic unit of the Web3 explaining properties and functions of money and outlining the emerging field of decentralized finance (DeFi).
-It also covers use cases such as asset tokens, purpose driven tokens, BAT (Basic Attention Token), social media tokens (Steemit, Hive and Reddit), privacy tokens, and stable tokens are explored, including the role of CBDCs (Central Bank Digital Currencies) and Facebook's Libra.
+This book explains Web3 applications like smart contracts, DAOs, and tokens as the atomic unit of Web3, explaining the properties and functions of money and outlining the emerging field of decentralized finance (DeFi).
+It also covers use cases such as asset tokens, purpose-driven tokens, BAT (Basic Attention Token), social media tokens (Steemit, Hive, and Reddit), privacy tokens, and stable tokens are explored, including the role of CBDCs (Central Bank Digital Currencies) and Facebook's Libra.

-This book is meant for beginners that gives insights on the concepts of token economy , practical use cases and discuss about the need for technological revolution.
+This book is meant for beginners that give insights into the concepts of token economy, practical use cases, and discuss about the need for technological revolution.

 d) Blockchains and the Token Economy : Theory and Practice

-This book has comprehensive coverage and provide novel insights into blockchains and token economy.
-Real world case studies from a wide range of industries provide practical examples of blockchain-based tokens for real estate, logistics, insurance, recruitment, collectibles, reservations, metaverses, and more.
+This book has comprehensive coverage and provides novel insights into blockchains and token economy.
+Real-world case studies from a wide range of industries provide practical examples of blockchain-based tokens for real estate, logistics, insurance, recruitment, collectibles, reservations, metaverses, and more.
 The cases show how tokens provide an innovative way to create and transfer value without relying on traditional intermediaries.
-Readers will better understand the business and social benefits of tokenization, but also its challenges.
+Readers will better understand the business and social benefits of tokenization and its challenges.

 e) TOKENOMICS